AstroBarker/sordine/README.md

 Minimally working environment configurations are provided (`environment.yml` and `requirements.txt`).

 # Requirements
 Numpy, scipy, astropy.
 Any versions fine.
+Pytest for testing.

 # TODO
 Would be nice to unify APIs for different tests, eventually...